1986 Michigan State Spartans football team

-The 1986 Michigan State Spartans football team represented Michigan State University in the 1986 NCAA Division I-A football season.
-In their fourth season under head coach George Perles, the Spartans compiled a 6–5 overall record (4–4 against Big Ten opponents) and finished in fifth place in the Big Ten Conference.
+The 1986 Michigan State Spartans football team was an American football team that represented Michigan State University as a member of the Big Ten Conference during the 1986 Big Ten football season.
+In their fourth season under head coach George Perles, the Spartans compiled a 6–5 record (4–4 in conference games), finished in fifth place in the Big Ten, and outscored opponents by a total of 285 to 197.
+In three games against ranked opponents, they defeated No. 20 Notre Dame, but lost to No. 11 Iowa and No. 4 Michigan.

+Quarterback Dave Yarema led the Big Ten with 2,581 passing yards, a 67.3% completion percentage, and 16 passing touchdowns.
+The team's other statistical leaders included Lorenzo White with 633 rushing yards and wide receiver Andre Rison with 54 receptions and 966 receiving yards.

-Six Spartans were recognized by the Associated Press (AP) and/or the United Press International (UPI) on the 1984 All-Big Ten Conference football team: receivers Andre Rison (AP-1; UPI-1) and Mark Ingram Sr. (AP-2); defensive linemen John Budde (AP-2) and Mark Nichols (AP-2); linebacker Shane Bullough (AP-2; UPI-1); and punter Greg Montgomery (AP-1; UPI-1).
+Eight Spartans were recognized by the Associated Press (AP) and/or the United Press International (UPI) on the 1986 All-Big Ten Conference football team: receiver Andre Rison (AP-1; UPI-1); punter Greg Montgomery (AP-1, UPI-1); linebacker Shane Bullough (AP-2, UPI-1); receiver Mark Ingram Sr. (AP-2, UPI-2); defensive tackle Mark Nichols (AP-2, UPI-2); running back Lorenzo White (UPI-2); quarterback Dave Yarema (UPI-2); and defensive end John Budde (AP-2).

+The team played its home games at Spartan Stadium in East Lansing, Michigan.